Enhanced data freshness

 |Standard daily||24-48 hours||Standard||< 10M hits per month||No||All reports and API queries|

+Enhanced data freshness works on a best-effort basis: if for some reason the freshest data isn't available, then Analytics returns the next most-recent data.
 Enhanced data freshness normally takes 15-20 minutes, depending on factors like the amount of activity on the property and Analytics system load.
-This processing time is currently applied to most data collected by the Analytics tracking code, and is not applied to data that results from integrations with other products (e.g, AdWords, any of the DoubleClick products) or from data import.
+This processing time is currently applied to most data collected by the Analytics tracking code, and is not applied to data that results from integrations with other products (e.g, Google Ads, any Google Marketing Platform products) or from data import.

 Where you see the data

 With some exceptions, enhanced data freshness is available in the the following groups of reports when the date range includes the current day:

 When enhanced data freshness is available in a report, you see a text notice to that effect that tells you how recently the data was processed:

 This fresher data is also available via our BigQuery Export.
 Clients have the option of opting into our continuous export mode, which exports data every 10-15 minutes to Google Cloud.
 Learn more

 Enhanced data freshness does not support the following at the view and report levels: